Orff Schulwerk: Spread

 Students of the Günther-Schule later went on to be dancers and teachers of note.
-One of these students, Gunild Keetman, began as a student and became a teacher at the school.
-The Gunter-Schule originally only taught older students; however, Keetman later worked on developing the ideas of the school to teach younger children as well.
-Together she and Carl Orff created the five volume series "Music for Children" which is still used by teachers today.
-The Gunter-Schule ran until 1944 when Nazis confiscated it.
-In 1945 the building was destroyed in an Allied bomb attack and all materials (instruments, costumes, photographs, and its library and archives) were destroyed.
+One of these students, Keetman, began as a student and became a teacher at the school.
+The Günther-Schule originally only taught older students; however, Keetman later worked on developing the ideas of the school to teach younger children as well.
+Together she and Orff created the five volume series Music for Children which is still used by teachers today.
+In 1936, Günther, Keetman and Orff contributed to the opening ceremony of the 1936 Summer Olympics.
+The Günther-Schule was closed in 1944 due to the war.
+In 1945 the building was destroyed in an Allied bombing raid and all materials (instruments, costumes, photographs, and its library and archives) were destroyed.

 After the war, two serendipitous events brought Orff's approach back into the educational field.
 A series of radio programs aimed at children was broadcast in Bavaria.
 Orff wrote the music and re-united with Keetman to work on these broadcasts.
 The second event was the Mozartariums' request to have Keetman teach classes to children between 8 and 10 years old.
-Traude Schrattenecker who was also a graduate of the Gunter-Schule, joined Keetman in running this school.
+Traude Schrattenecker who was also a graduate of the Günther-Schule, joined Keetman in running this school.

 There are Orff Schulwerk associations in different countries across the world including Germany, Canada, the United States, Australia, Korea, the United Kingdom, South Africa, France, Finland and New Zealand.
-All of these organisations promote the teachings of Carl Orff and Gunild Keetman and the spread of the Approach.
+All of these organisations promote the teachings of Orff and Keetman and the spread of the Approach.
 Through all of these organizations teachers interested in teaching the Orff Approach can become certified in the Approach.